PaulGreer1/TheGardenersWeb/README.md

 ### Part 2: Handling requests and returning responses

 #### 9. Event names
 A HashMap< String, String > named queryStringParameters is populated with event data and passed to the event object's setQueryStringParameters() method.
 The event object's request data include a pre-defined event name.
 For example, 'event=INSERT_GARDEN'.
-In handleRequest(), this event name is passed to the Registrar's notify() method which will use it to search the event lists of registered event handlers.
-Other parameters depend on the function currently being carried out (see example requests in Gateway.java).
+In handleRequest(), this event name is passed to the Registrar's notify() method which will use it to search the event lists of all registered event handlers.
+Other parameters depend on the type of request currently being processed (see example requests in Gateway.java).

 #### 10. Overview of request handling
-The main() method invokes the Handler's handleRequest() method.
+The Gateway object's main() method invokes the Handler's handleRequest() method.
 The HTTP event object holding the request data is passed to handleRequest().
 An APIGatewayV2HTTPResponse object named 'response' is defined.
 Later, after the event handler has been executed, any response data will be available from the Registrar.
 The Handler's handleRequest() method will get these data from the Registrar, and set the body of the response object.
 The response object will then be returned to the Gateway.

 #### 11. Request and response data
 As well as keeping track of event registrations, the Registrar also has two data stores, each in the form of a HashMap< String, String >.
 They are called queryStringParameters and dataStore.
 These HashMaps enable us to save request and response data to the Registrar.
 Depending on which stage of the execution sequence we're at, these data are available to any component which has a reference to the Registrar object.
 Request data are passed to registered event handlers when the Registrar notifies them about the event which has occurred.
 Response data are accessed by the handleRequest() method when it is time to respond to the Gateway.